jamesdonoh/ios-coursework/proposal.md

 ## Model-View-Controller

 The envisaged architectural pattern for the app is Model-View-Controller (MVC).
-MVC was formulated by Trygve Reenskaug [8] in 1978 and later developed by others Xeroc PARC, and has since been applied to a wide range of application platforms.
-Freeman [9] states that one aim of MVC is to 'simplify development, testing and maintenance'.
-Indeed, Apple's developer documentation [7] indicates that core iOS platform technologies often assume custom app objects will conform to the MVC pattern.
+MVC was formulated by Trygve Reenskaug in 1978 and later developed by others at Xeroc PARC [@reenskaug], and has since been applied to a wide range of application platforms.
+Freeman [-@freeman] states that one aim of MVC is to 'simplify development, testing and maintenance'.
+Indeed, Apple's developer documentation [@applemvc] indicates that core iOS platform technologies often assume custom app objects will conform to the MVC pattern.

 MVC can be seen as a layered model in which different applications concerns are separated.
 The model is an abstract representation of some data relevant to the application (for example, the registration details of a vehicle) along with operations for manipulating it, while the view corresponds to one or more user interface components that display data to the user.
 This implies that multiple views may be attached to the same model.
-The controller acts as intermediary between these layers and 'defines the way the user interface reacts to user input' [10].
-By decoupling data and presentation, the resulting app code can be more reusable and extensible [7].
+The controller acts as intermediary between these layers and 'defines the way the user interface reacts to user input' [@gangoffour].
+By decoupling data and presentation, the resulting app code can be more reusable and extensible [@applemvc].

-One possible variation on the pattern is to also define a 'view model', which may be defined as a restricted or modified set of model data that is used by the view [9], but this additional separation is unlikely to be necessary for the relatively simple data used by the proposed app.
+One possible variation on the pattern is to also define a 'view model', which may be defined as a restricted or modified set of model data that is used by the view [@freeman], but this additional separation is unlikely to be necessary for the relatively simple data used by the proposed app.

 ## Development approach